Experience a Local Kalamazoo Treasure at the Air Zoo

 Once inside you’ll find two things: planes as far as the eye can see and some very friendly volunteers (take them up on their free tours if you have time).

-- Go for a Ride: The Air Zoo has reopened their indoor, amusement park-style rides.
+- Go for a Ride: The Air Zoo has four indoor, amusement park-style rides.
 Rides are FREE and a fan favorite.

 Once you’ve finished exploring the Flight Innovation Center, it’s time to check out the other building at the Air Zoo.

-Once outside, it’s only a short walk to the Flight Discovery Center (or you can move your car; there are parking lots for both buildings).
+Once outside, it’s only a short walk to the Flight Discovery Center.
+You can also move your car or take the electric shuttle (check posted schedule inside)

 Flight Discovery Center